Sharanya-create/100-days-of-code/log.md

 **Thoughts**: I have one more page to go and then scraper part for the competitive analysis tool will be ready.
 After i complete the scraper web appliaction, I would continue with my covid 19 tracker react application.

 **Link(s) to work**: would upload to github after completion

+### Day 24: Data Scraper website for competitive analysis date:09-06-2020

+**Today's Progress**: Completed 4th web page for extracting reviews for 4th top college with this I completed 95% of my mini project and now only some styling and testing remains.

+**Thoughts** this Mini project is developed on Flask framework with python and html, CSS, js and bootstrap.

+**Link(s) to work**: would upload on day 25 after complete testing and final styling of the pages.

- ### Day 24: Flask Bucket List date 09-06-2020
+ ### Day 25: Flask Bucket List date 10-06-2020

  **Todays Progress**: Completed front end and began with backend of bucket list web application and completed the scraper website after styling it a bit and submitted it to my professor.

- **Thoughts**: I started coding at 10pm and my goal was to code for 1hr minimum but i ended up coding for 4 hrs till 2pm as there was some sort of electrical work going on in my house i decided to code as however i wouldnt get sleep.Hence i am updating my log for june 9th on today ie june 10th.
+ **Thoughts**: I started coding at 10pm and my goal was to code for 1hr minimum but i ended up coding for 4 hrs till 2pm as there was some sort of electrical work going on in my house i decided to code as however i wouldnt get sleep.Hence i am updating my log for june 10th on today ie june 11th.
 My friend had recently asked me to build a bucket list app for him and i was able to complete front end and now only back end is remaining and i have began with it.

  **Link(s) to work**: data scraper website for competitive analysis, data scraper website codebase: https://github.com/Sharanya-create/100-days-of-code/tree/master/analysiswebsite